TJM-TGC/mlb-win-totals/notes.md

 as equal, idk

-# -- That is also a good though.
-The more applications with this kind of data the better.
+# -- That is also a good thought.
+The more applications with this data the better.
+Eventually, I want to deploy it into Github pages, hence the index.html file.